UMich-CURLY/LieNeurons/README.md

 ## Training the Network
 * All the training codes for experiments are in [`experiment/`](https://github.com/UMich-CURLY/LieNeurons/tree/main/experiment).
 * Before training, you'll have to generate the data using Python scripts in [`data_gen`](https://github.com/UMich-CURLY/LieNeurons/tree/main/data_gen).
+* Empirically, we found out that using a lower learning rate (around `3e-5`) helps the convergence during training.
+This is likely due to the lack of normalization layers.
+* When working with $\mathfrak{so}(3)$, Lie Neurons specialize to [Vector Neurons](https://github.com/FlyingGiraffe/vnn) with an additional bracket nonlinearity and a channel mixing layer.
+Since the inner product is well-defined on $\mathfrak{so}(3)$, one can plug in the batch normalization layers proposed in Vector Neurons to improve stability during training.

 ## Citation
 If you find the work useful, please kindly cite our paper: